Export Control Amendment (Streamlining Administrative Processes) Bill 2022

 Of course, I can't speak on agriculture without giving some special mention to the wine industry.
 Driving through the Hunter it's impossible to miss the beautiful green vines running through the landscape.
 These vines grow delicious grapes that eventually are turned into delicious wine.
 If you don't yet have your hands on some wine from the Hunter, I suggest you do, and, if you need some, just talk to me!
 I make this point because I will not sit back and allow countries like France and Italy to claim that they have the best wine in the world when the best wine I've ever tasted is in my own electorate of the Hunter.
 We need to get this wine out to as many countries as we can as quickly as possible.
 Currently, the top exporter of wine is France.
 Forgive me if I'm being overly optimistic here, but I reckon that, with the help of this bill, that title is coming to Australia, led, of course, by the mighty Hunter Valley, the home of the best wines and the best vines in the world.

-Deputy Speaker Chesters, you may be asking yourself why we have to do this.
-The answer is simple: the current act is just not up to scratch; it's just not good enough in supporting an industry working towards becoming a $100 billion industry by 2030.
+This government wants to help an already booming industry to thrive even more.
+The agriculture sector has ambitions of becoming a 100 billion industry by 2030.
 There are inefficiencies in the current act that prevent the sensible sharing of information that may help strengthen Australia's trade position, and this government is here to fix that.

 Streamlined information-sharing requirements can assist with rapid delivery of information that can be essential in trade situations.
 For example, when an importing country may hold a request for further information about a consignment of fresh produce at its port.
 Instead of being caught up in red tape and unnecessarily complex procedures, this information will be provided with more ease and our friends across the seas can get their hands on our produce even quicker than ever before.
 And what's better than fresh Aussie meat, fruit, veg and dairy?